touchfluffytails/Palworld-Palbox-Slot-Injector/README.md

 4. Drag your "Level.sav.json" onto the "inject_box_slots.cmd" or command line it
 - Must be "**Level.sav.json**" not "Level.sav"
 5. Install a mod like previously stated "Bigger and Reorganized PalBox" to allow displaying of the new box slots
+- Modify the "main.lua" that comes from "Bigger and Reorganized PalBox" so that
+- - "PalGameSetting.PalBoxPageNum" is the same as "boxcount" in "config.ini"
+- - "PalGameSetting.PalBoxSlotNumInPage" is the same as "boxslotcount" in "config.ini"

 It will automatically read player .sav.json's in the Players folder to find their palbox guid and inject box slots to the required amount